Visiting Eric Gill’s Gravesite or Ah, to have money and the collecting spirit

 Here is one of the other items for sale in the auction.
 How often do things like this ever even come up for sale?

-It is an original woodblock “Raising of Lazarus” with the word ‘And,’ incised with Gill’s monogram and used on p.244 of the Golden Cockerel Press Four Gospels.
+It was an original woodblock “Raising of Lazarus” with the word ‘And,’ incised with Gill’s monogram and used on p.244 of the Golden Cockerel Press Four Gospels.
 It went for 10 times more than I could have ever paid.